boboli820/mpf-docs/docs/install/virtual-environments.md

 Or if you want to explicitly define a directory, like this example of an "mpf" virtual environment in a common venvs directory (because remember you can have as many virtual environments as you like):

+!!! note

+    Windows doesn't use the python3 command.
+Use python or py intead

 ``` console
   python3 -m venv C:\Users\Rudy\venvs\mpf
 ```